-As the string of cyclists glided through the entrance to the Glen Cove Mansion and came to a stop in front, some swung a leg over their bike in a dismount while others with no leg to swing lifted themselves into wheelchairs.
+As the string of cyclists glided through the entrance to the and came to a stop in front, some swung a leg over their bike in a dismount while others with no leg to swing lifted themselves into wheelchairs.

-The riders form a unit of men and women on a mission to heal themselves and each other, a six-day rehabilitation ride for injured bodies and minds that started in Quincy, Mass. and will end in Fort Lee Friday.
+The riders form a unit of men and women on a mission to heal themselves and each other, a six-day rehabilitation ride for injured bodies and minds that started in Quincy, Mass. and will Friday.

 Thursday's 90-mile leg took the cyclists from the Orient Point Ferry west along 25A through Rocky Point, Port Jefferson, Kings Park, Northport, Huntington and Oyster Bay.